pinecat/resume/experience/lorenz-schneider.md

 ###### <span style="color:#b00f5c">As a Disaster Recovery Lead:</span>
 * Created a full-featured Disaster Recovery Plan, comprised of an 80 plus page document, detailing the efforts to be made in the event of a disaster.
 * Work to plan, setup, and manage the back-up schedule for all our network servers.
-* Conduct extensive testing, based on the disaster recovery documentation, to ensure any recovery processes go smoothly, and that we have good back-ups.
+* Conduct extensive testing, based on the disaster recovery documentation, to ensure any recovery processes go smoothly, as well as to certify the validity of our back-ups.
 * Act as part of the incident response team, should a disaster occur, to help recover normal network operations.